Gmoschonas/CRMCore/readme.md

 ## Contact
-For any questions or requests, please contact [Panagiotis Bernalis] at [pbernalis@gmail.com].
+For any questions or requests, please contact [Gerasimos Moschonas] at [Gmoschonas@gmail.com].

 ## License

 This project is licensed under the terms specified in this document.
-For more information, see the [LICENSE](https://github.com/pbernalis/pbernalis/blob/main/blob/main/License.md) file.
+For more information, see the [LICENSE](https://github.com/Gmoschonas/Gmoschonas/blob/main/blob/main/License.md) file.